-Excursions are made on Fridays, Saturdays and Sundays (except 30th of December, the day of the murder of Rasputin), at 12.00 and 15.00.
+Tours in English are made on Tuesday, Saturdays and Sundays (except 30th of December, the day of the murder of Rasputin), at 12.00 and 15.00.
 Other days are also possible, but upon approval by the guide.

 Duration of the excursion: 1 – 1.5 hours.